-The facial profile is straight, the neck is long, muscular, and arched.
+The facial profile is straight, the muscular neck is long and arched.
 The chest is deep.
-The shoulders are sloping as well as the croup.
+The shoulders are sloping, as well as the croup.
 The back is short.
 These are versatile horses that are loved for their athleticism.

 As for the Colorado Ranger Horse color, there are no strict color regulations.
 They can be any color except Pinto.
 Pinto horses are not allowed by the registry.
 The common colors are chestnut, black, roan, bay, and grey.
 The result patterns include the blanket, leopard, and tri-colored leopard.

 Registered Colorado Horses may be crossbred with the Arabian, American Quarter Horse, Appaloosa, and Thoroughbred.
+This makes the Ranger a solid influencer on almost every American horse breed.
 The foals produced are registered as purebred Colorado Ranger Horses.
 Colorado Rangers are allowed to be registered at the Appaloosa Horse Club as well.
 Most breed’s horses are duo-registered.

 Colorado Ranger Horse Price